tsunamods-codes/Junction-VIII-Catalogs/README.md

     </Tags>
   </Mod>
 ```

-you may also look at any of the mods already in this repository to understand better.
+You may also have a look at [any of the mods](mods) already present in this repository to have a look at the structure.